 These consist of the internal modules of the Cartesi Node.
 As explained before, Cartesi Nodes form the network that sustains the Cartesi Rollups solution, being responsible for executing the computations that arrive and presenting their results to the interested parties.

 This service is responsible for ensuring that the remaining modules have access to a consistent view of the state of the blockchain.
 The service is an instance of Cartesi's State Fold tool and monitors all relevant activity from the Cartesi Rollups smart contracts, consolidating the information that gets emitted by the blockchain.

-Responsible for interpreting the current state of the Cartesi Rollups smart contracts, this module informs the Server Manager about any incoming inputs and, in the case of Validator Nodes, also submits transactions corresponding to state update claims.
+Responsible for interpreting the current state of the Cartesi Rollups smart contracts, this module informs the Server Manager about any incoming inputs and, in the case of Validator Nodes, also submits transactions to layer-1 corresponding to state update claims.
 It will also handle any disputes should they arise.